holos-aafc/Holos/H.Content/Documentation/Dairy Training Guide/Holos_4_Dairy_Training_Guide.md

 # Dairy Operation

-Click on **View** menu item and uncheck the **Hide List of Available Components** option.
+Click on the **View** menu item and uncheck the **Hide List of Available Components** option.

-Adding animal components follows the exact same approach that was used for land management components.
+Adding animal components follows the same approach that was used for the land management components.
 Under the **"Dairy cattle"** category, drag and drop one dairy component to the **My Farm** area.
 If any of the animal groups under **Step 1** are not needed for the farm, they can be removed by clicking the relevant **"X"** icon (similarly, additional dairy groups can be added using the **Add Group** button).

 <br>